iampi31415/iampi31415.github.io/book/src/ch_1/intro.md

 - USB-C cable to link your computer and the board.

-    - The cable *has to* support data transfers and not be power-only. y.
+    - The cable *has to* support data transfers and not be power-only.

 - One resistor, 2 jumper wires, one LED, one breadboard.
-These are needed for "Blinky" and "Button" chapters.
+These are needed for *Blinky* and *Handle Input* chapters.

 ## Workshop repository